Stuycs-K/finalprojectapcs-4-lijin-ethan-huang-shibao-4/DEVLOG-Skylar.md

 ### 2025-06-02 - Testing
 After finalizing some minor changes last night, we tested out the game in class to find matches (next steps are animating & adding images of the candy)

+### 2025-06-03 - Working on Animations
+Starting to work on animating the candies so candies fall down naturally when matches are made instead of teleporting positions.
+Added Game State in Game class and instance variables for delaying and animating + if statements when matches are made